 This road is open until October so if you plan to visit Yosemite in November you may need to take a detour and use the South Entrance.

 Depending on the time of year you may need to make a reservation to enter the park.
-Tickets can be purchased at the entrance for around $35.
+Tickets can be purchased at the entrance for around $35 for all vehicles including RVs.

 America the Beautiful Pass is also accepted at Yosemite.
 It is very affordable and can be used at over 2000 sites across the US.